pogipop/cloudron/docs/references/selfhosting.md

 # Provider

-Both DigitalOcean and EC2 from Amazon Web Services are frequently tested by us.
+DigitalOcean and EC2 (Amazon Web Services) are frequently tested by us.

-Please use below links to support us with referrals:
+Please use the below links to support us with referrals:
 * [Amazon EC2](https://aws.amazon.com/ec2/)
 * [DigitalOcean](https://m.do.co/c/933831d60a1e)